Classification of Brain Tumors

 A tumor arising from the glial cells and located in the brainstem, the deepest portion of the brain.
 Children are often affected by this tumor.
 Several different pathologic types are possible; the type determines how fast the tumor will grow.
 Surgery, stereotactic surgery, radiation and/or chemotherapy may be used depending on the particular patient.

-A chondroma is a tumor that arises from cartilage, usually arising at the base of the skull.
-It usually grows slowly, and can become very large.
+A chondroma is a tumor that arises from cartilage, usually appearing at the base of the skull.
+It usually grows slowly and can become very large.
 The tumor can be treated by surgical removal.

 A chordoma is a tumor that comes from a part of the spine or skull -- called the notochord -- that is left over from fetal life.
-It occurs at the base of the skull, or at the end of the spine.
-Although this tumor is relatively grows relatively slowly and appears benign under the microscope, the behavior is more like that of a malignant tumor because it has a tendency to recur and spread.
-Treatments include surgery, radiation therapy, radiosurgery and in some cases, chemotherapy.
+It occurs at the base of the skull or at the end of the spine.
+Although this tumor grows relatively slowly and appears benign under the microscope, the behavior is more like that of a malignant tumor because it has a tendency to recur and spread.
+Treatments include surgery, radiation therapy, radiosurgery and, in some cases, chemotherapy.

 This is a malignant variety of the choroid plexus papilloma (see below).
-It usually occurs in children, and can invade normal brain.
+It usually occurs in children and can invade normal brain tissue.
 A few patients have been cured with complete surgical removal of the tumor.
-Otherwise, radiation and high dose chemotherapy may be used to attempt control this tumor, because it is highly aggressive and can often be fatal.
+Otherwise, radiation and high dose chemotherapy may be used to attempt control this tumor, as it is highly aggressive and can often be fatal.